Baby Essentials for the First 3 Months You Can’t Forget About

 A diaper pail is a baby essential!

-They make diaper changing more efficient, reduce odor, and provide a cleaner and more conveneint solution for disposing of diapers, which is especially beneficial in the first 3 months when there are frequent diaper changes.
+They make diaper changing more efficient, reduce odor, and provide a cleaner and more convenient solution for disposing of diapers.

 The Ubbi Diaper Pail was one of the most expensive diaper pails on the market.

-After a lot of consideration, we got it and we are so glad we did.
+After a lot of consideration, we got it, and we are so glad we did.

 There are NO EXPENSIVE REFILL BAGS like the Diaper Genie; we just use regular garbage bags.